Entering a Swimming Gala

 Team Managers

-If your child has any medical or personal requirements, Team Managers should be informed ahead of time so they can help
+Every gala will have 2–3 Team Managers poolside.
+They're there to support swimmers, answer questions, and help with any extra needs.
+If your child has any medical or personal requirements, Team Managers should be informed ahead of time so they can help.

 Swimming Gala Success Tips

-Track Your PBs
+✓ Track Your PBs

 Keep a record of your Personal Bests (PBs) to see how you're improving over time.
+Even small improvements are huge wins—progress is the goal!

-Talk to Your Coach
+✓ Talk to Your Coach

+Not sure which events to enter?
+Ask your coach!
 They know your strengths and can guide you toward the right races.

-Don’t Fear Disqualifications X
+✓ Don't Fear Disqualifications

-Every swimmer gets DQ’d at some point—it’s all part of the learning process.
+Every swimmer gets DQ'd at some point—it's all part of the learning process.
 Ask any one of our older performance swimmers and they'll tell you - DQs made them a better swimmer!
+Use it as a chance to improve your technique and understanding of the rules.

-Celebrate Every Swim
+✓ Celebrate Every Swim

 Effort and growth matter just as much as results—so be proud of every splash!

-Gala Levels in more detail:
+Gala Levels in More Detail

 Swim England have produced an Open Meet Licensing Criteria document that provides a full explanation of the different levels of galas available.
+Below is a summary – here is the full Swim England Open Meet Licensing Criteria

 "Every swimmer must have the opportunity to swim in appropriate, quality competition to enable them to achieve their true potential"